-5.2.4 Data / information transfer
+5.2.4 Data/Information Transfer

 The mechanisms for transferring information from one organisation to another should be tailored to the sensitivity of the material contained within the records and the media on which they are held.
+Further guidance is available in the Safe Transfer of Personal Identifiable Information Procedure attached at Appendix 7.